organic tea vs regular tea

 The distinction between organic and regular tea begins long before the leaves reach your cup – it starts in the soil.
 Organic tea farms must maintain chemical-free soil for at least three years before earning certification, using only natural fertilizers like compost and manure.
 These farms work with nature's cycles, encouraging beneficial insects, maintaining biodiversity, and building healthy soil ecosystems that produce more resilient plants.

 Regular tea farming, conversely, relies heavily on synthetic fertilizers, pesticides, herbicides, and fungicides to maximize yield and minimize crop loss.
 While this approach produces larger quantities of tea, it comes at a cost.
-The chemicals used don't just disappear – they remain in the soil, water, and ultimately, in the tea leaves themselves. <span style="color: blue; text-decoration: underline;">Learn more about our organic farming partners</span> (Link to: /pages/our-tea-farms) to see how sustainable practices create superior tea.
+The chemicals used don't just disappear – they remain in the soil, water, and ultimately, in the tea leaves themselves.
+Learn more about organic farming to see how sustainable practices create superior tea.

 The impact extends beyond just the tea plants.
 Organic farming methods protect local water sources from chemical runoff, preserve beneficial insect populations, and maintain soil health for future generations.
 Workers on organic farms aren't exposed to harmful chemicals, creating safer working conditions and healthier communities around tea gardens.